manheim central field hockey

 Throughout the years, the Manheim Central Field Hockey team has celebrated numerous milestones and achievements.
 Some of the most notable include:

-• First Championship Victory: In 1976, the team clinched their first championship title, a testament to their hard work and determination.
+• First Championship Victory: In 1976, the team clinched its first championship title, a testament to their hard work and determination.

 • Consistent Playoff Appearances: Over the decades, the team has consistently qualified for playoffs, showcasing their competitive edge and resilience.